Personal Professional Development (Public Health and Primary Care) / Course details

 Analytical skills

-Students will critically analyse approaches to arts and health and the resulting interventions using the principles of evidence-based practice.
+Students will critically analyse approaches to health improvement and the resulting interventions using the principles of evidence-based practice.

 Group/team working

-Students are expected to play an active role collaborating with experienced trainers and other students to examine the use of the arts in their work and setting and exit the course with a greater understanding of the issues involved as well as ideas for potential applications.
+Students are expected to play an active role collaborating with experienced trainers and other students to examine the use of health improvement in their work and setting and exit the course with a greater understanding of the issues involved as well as ideas for potential applications.

 Innovation/creativity

-We envisage that students who have taken this unit will become ambassadors for arts and health within their own workplace.
+We envisage that students who have taken this unit will become ambassadors for health improvement within their own workplace.

 Assessment methods